-We have recorded approximately \$157.1 million of goodwill and \$84.6 million of other intangible assets as of December 31, 2011.
+We have recorded approximately \$157.1 million of goodwill and \$83.8 million of other intangible assets as of March 31, 2012.
 Goodwill is recorded when the purchase price of a business exceeds the fair market value of the tangible and separately measurable intangible net assets.
 GAAP requires us to test goodwill for impairment on an annual basis or when events or circumstances occur indicating that goodwill might be impaired.
 Any event that causes a reduction in demand for our services could result in a reduction of our estimates of future cash flows and growth rates in our business.
 These events could cause us to record impairments of goodwill or other intangible assets.
 If we determine that any of our goodwill or other intangible assets are impaired, we will be required to take an immediate charge to earnings with a corresponding reduction of partners' capital resulting in an increase in balance sheet leverage as measured by debt to total capitalization.
-There was no impairment recorded for goodwill or other intangible assets for the years ended December 31, 2010 or 2011.
+There was no impairment recorded for goodwill or other intangible assets for the year ended December 31, 2011 or during the three months ended March 31, 2012.